elkingarcia11/aqua/README.md

 1. Install Docker on your machine.
 2. Build the Docker image of the application.
-3. Tag the image with the name of the Artifact Registry project.
+3. Tag the image with the name of the Artifact Registry or Container Registry project.
 4. Push the project image to the Artifact Registry or Container Registry.
-5. Deploy an instance of the image using Cloud Run to listen on port 80.
+5. Deploy an instance of the image using Cloud Run, listening on port 80.
 6. Verify the deployment on your website.

 ## Features

-- Slideshow of images for each apartment
+- Slideshow of images for each apartment-
 - Internationalization to cater to a multitude of foreign clients
-- Filtering based on desired amount of people, views, bathrooms, and bedrooms
+- Filtering based on the desired number of people, views, bathrooms, and bedrooms
-- Link to reserve for each apartment
+- Reservation link for each apartment
 - Directions and location information in case Airbnb information is faulty or difficult to understand